 eIDAS revision and the potential return of identity data in the browser’s user interface:

 At the end of 2019, the EV certificate identity data within browsers was moved from the URL or address bar to the Page Info.
-Despite a dilalogue that began in 2012 between the EU and the broswer developers to recognize Qualified Web Authentication Certificate (QWAC) under the supervision of the eIDAS Regulation, and display identity data they assure (including the EU trust mark) in a user-friendly manner, web browsers have been reluctant to include them in their root stores.
+Despite a dialogue that began in 2012 between the EU and the browser developers to recognize Qualified Web Authentication Certificate (QWAC) under the supervision of the eIDAS Regulation, and display identity data they assure (including the EU trust mark) in a user-friendly manner, web browsers have been reluctant to include them in their root stores.
 One of many reasons why the European Commission proposed the eIDAS legislation revision was that the lack of recognition of QWACs by web browsers conflicts with the protection of fundamental rights of European consumers*.
 A high level of trust in who is behind a website is particularly important for online services provided by public and private sectors, e.g., e-commerce, e-banking, and e-health.

 According to the latest drafts, web browsers will need to: recognize QWACs and specifically display the identity information contained in QWACs in a user-friendly manner.